Zeba-Sultana/Sultana_etal_2022/7_ValidationExperiments/3_Meki_DR_TC/ReadMe2_PS10_Val_MekiTC.txt

 ######### STEP 2 : Plotting #########

-To make the figure in paper(pMek and pcRaf together as facetwrap), I did the following :
-1.)
-Selected relevant columns and renamed them to make then compatible with the plot function written for the DR experimental data analysis.
-Joined the data of the two analytes, using the annotation columns.
-2.)
 Plotted using the function Plot_TwoPanel_ValidationPlot

 ######### STEP 3 : Doing the t-test #########